 The researchers have not only demonstrated how such complex states of light can be generated in the lab; they also tested their application in reconstructing spectral changes using only polarization analysis.
 As the latter only requires up to four simultaneous intensity measurements, a few very fast photodiodes can be used.

 Using this approach, the researchers can determine the effect of narrowband modulations of the spectrum at a precision that is comparable to standard spectrometers but at high speed.

 “However, we couldn’t push our measurement scheme to its limits in terms of possible read-out rates, as we are limited by the speed of our modulation scheme to a few million samples per second,” continues Lea Kopf.

-Building on these promising initial results, future tasks will include to apply the idea to more broadband light, such as supercontinuum light sources, and to apply the scheme in spectroscopic measurements of naturally fast varying samples to use its full potential.
+Building on these promising initial results, future tasks will include applying the idea to more broadband light, such as supercontinuum light sources, and applying the scheme in spectroscopic measurements of naturally fast varying samples to use its full potential.

 “We are happy that our fundamental interest in structuring light in different ways has now found a new direction, which seems to be helpful for spectroscopy tasks which are usually not our focus.
 As a quantum optics group, we have already started discussing how to apply and benefit from these ideas in our quantum photonics experiments,” adds Robert Fickler.

 Reference: “Spectral vector beams for high-speed spectroscopic measurements” by Lea Kopf, Juan R. Deop Ruano, Markus Hiekkamäki, Timo Stolt, Mikko J. Huttunen, Frédéric Bouchard and Robert Fickler, 17 June 2021, Optica.